JakobBergG/Dataproject_GBM/README.md

 <img src="readme_images/confusion_matrix_logistic_regression.png" width=50% />
 </p>

-_Confusion matrix showing results from the final model on the test set_
+_Confusion matrix showing results from the final model on the test set.
+Label 0 is local, and label 1 is distant._

 ## Predict using AdaBoost
 The AdaBoost classifier can be seen as a more all-in-one solution to the classification problem.
 The solution we have implemented is as follows: